wujun4code/BaasReponsitory/README.md

 ===============
 This library is an open, flexible helper to use restful API from remote server.

-Simple tutorial(Windows Console Application,for Windows version you can check out the code ,and run WP Demo.Thanks.):
+Simple tutorial(Windows Console Application,for Windows Phone 8 version you can check out the code ,and run WP Demo.Thanks.):

 1.define a Class like this: